 - Trammell Crow Company’s Chris Tipre explained how CRE is an industry where reaching out and paying it forward is a widely-accepted mentality because everyone has been in your position once and sought to gain the same insight from a mentor.

 - Pendulum Property Partners’ Kevin Hayes, who recently opened his own business, said that there is “no business plan greater than a cycle” and that you need to learn other people’s jobs so that you can be invaluable.

 - LBA Realty’s Eric Brown, who was working in acquisitions at the worst time in 2008, proved that one must always be open to new opportunities in this business in order to be successful.

 - Bixby Land Co.’s Bill Halford believes California is still the market to develop and own CRE because of its back-end liquidity considerations.
 While it may be more expensive, there’s always demand.
 California is the first to come back and the first to recover after a downturn.

 - Irvine Co.’s Dave Moore says a significant change for retail centers is that size is no longer a determining factor in what constitutes an anchor.
 The drawing power of a retailer is now the critical measure.

 - Trammell Crow Co.’s Tom Bak says the beauty of Orange County now is the eclectic mix of office spaces available for companies to find what fits their need – from creative office, adaptive reuse projects or more traditional buildings.
 For many companies, the building or workspace has become the embodiment of its brand.

-Tags: Acquisition, Bixby Land, connect orange county, Development, Financing, irvine company, John Hancock Real Estate, Lease, Multifamily, Office, Orion Property Partners, residential, Retail, trammell crow
+Tags: Acquisition, Apartments & Multifamily, Bixby Land, connect orange county, Development, Financing, irvine company, John Hancock Real Estate, Lease, Office, Orion Property Partners, residential, Retail, trammell crow